jechasteen/jsldb/examples/README.md

 # jsldb examples

-To run any of the examples in this directory, enter the sub-directory and then run `node index.js`.
+To run any of the examples in this directory, enter the sub-directory and then run `npm install && node index.js`.

 To view, point your browser at `localhost:1337`.